L3MON4D3/LuaSnip/DOC.md

     ```

 Jumpable nodes that normally expect an index as their first parameter don't
-need one inside a choiceNode; their jump-index is the same as the choiceNodes'.
+need one inside a `choiceNode`; their jump-index is the same as the choiceNodes'.

-As it is only possible (for now) to change choices from within the choiceNode,
+As it is only possible (for now) to change choices from within the `choiceNode`,
 make sure that all of the choices have some place for the cursor to stop at!

 This means that in `sn(nil, {...nodes...})` `nodes` has to contain e.g. an
-`i(1)`, otherwise luasnip will just "jump through" the nodes, making it
+`i(1)`, otherwise LuaSnip will just "jump through" the nodes, making it
 impossible to change the choice.

 ```lua